Antonfanoren/R-code-MT-Historical-variation-Swedish-bumblebee-queens/README.md

 --------------------------------------------
 # Bombus queen ITD analysis
-# Ordered R script for reproducible thesis analyses
+# R script for reproducible thesis analyses
 --------------------------------------------
 #
 # HOW TO USE